jotavare/42-resources/README.md

 - [Phabricator](https://phabricator.wikimedia.org/) – Not a wiki, but a global ticketing system for tracking issues and feature requests.

 ## MISCELLANEOUS
-###### PACKAGE MANAGEMENT
+#### PACKAGE MANAGEMENT
 - [Chocolatey](https://chocolatey.org/) - Software management automation for Windows that wraps installers, executables, zips, and scripts into compiled packages.
 - [Ninite](https://ninite.com/) - Package management system that enables users to automatically install popular applications for their Windows operating system.
 - [FOSSHUB](https://www.fosshub.com/) - Website and also a platform where people can download for free many popular free and *clean* software titles.
 #### DIGITAL PRINT
 - [Firefox Monitor](https://monitor.firefox.com/) - Check if you've been victim of an online data breach.
 - [Have I Been Pwned](https://haveibeenpwned.com/) - Search across multiple data breaches to see if your email address or phone number has been compromised.
-- [00000](https://www.dehashed.com/) - DeHashed provides free deep-web scans and protection against credential leaks.
+- [DeHashed](https://www.dehashed.com/) - Free deep-web scans and protection against credential leaks.
-- [00000](https://leakcheck.io/) - Data breach search engine, low price starting from $2.99/day, one free email address, unlimited API, 7B+ records.
+- [LeakCheck](https://leakcheck.io/) - Data breach search engine.
-- [00000](https://intelx.io/) - Intelligence X is a search engine and data archive.
+- [Intelligence X](https://intelx.io/) - Search engine and data archive.
 Search Tor, I2P, data leaks and the public web by email, domain, IP, CIDR, Bitcoin address and more.
 #### OTHERS
 - [The Scale of the Universe](https://htwins.net/scale2/) - This game showns the sizes of different things in our universe in relation to other different things. `Game`
 - [Time.is](https://time.is/) - 7 million locations, 57 languages, synchronized with atomic clock time.